 How does working on improvement areas help employees and organizations?

 Improving some aspects of an employee’s skill set or productivity can have a huge positive impact on their work performance.
 And as an employee’s work performance improves, so does their productivity, interpersonal relationships, and general well-being.
-Ultimately, this can have a ripple effect by creating a positive work environment for everyone.
+Ultimately, this can have a ripple effect by creating a positive and more achievement-oriented work environment for everyone.

 The employee benefits by:

-- gaining confidence
+- Gaining confidence

-- feeling a greater sense of job satisfaction
+- Feeling a greater sense of job satisfaction

 The organization, in turn, benefits from a more robust company culture, reduced turnover, and increased opportunities for internal promotions.